 Naya has been working with infants, toddlers and preschoolers for many years, including in a Montessori Primary classroom.

 Renata Faccioli – Primary Guide, Instructional Coach and Family Education Coordinator

 Renata joined ToTH full time in 2019 after having been a consultant and collaborator since 2018.
 She is a Montessori parent of three teens, a guide and teacher mentor.
 Renata received her Primary 3-6 certification from the Center for Guided Montessori Studies.
 She is a conference presenter for the Montessori Foundation and Montessori Educational Programs International.

-Prior to joingin ToTH, Renata was the owner-operator of a licensed home care program in southern Nevada offering a Montessori environment for children six weeks to six years of age, featuring year round seed to table gardening, weekly yoga and Pilates instruction, and daily family style cooking and dinning.
-Renata’s interests school leadership began as a teacher intern.
-In addition to Lead Teacher responsibilities, she ran a parent volunteer program and directed enrollment for five years before creating her own Montessori program.Renata is passionate about community engagement and family partnerships.
+Prior to joining ToTH, Renata was the owner-operator of a licensed home care program in southern Nevada offering a Montessori environment for children six weeks to six years of age, featuring year round seed to table gardening, weekly yoga and Pilates instruction, and daily family style cooking and dining.
+Renata’s interests in school leadership began as a teacher intern.
+In addition to lead teacher responsibilities, she ran a parent volunteer program and directed enrollment for five years before creating her own Montessori program.Renata is passionate about community engagement and family partnerships.
 She has worked as a Director for Boys & Girls Clubs of the Colorado River, Program Specialist for Clark County Parks And Recreation and as a Family2Family Coordinator for Health And Human Services.
 She has also served as Bennett Elementary PTO President and Voting Parent Member of the School Organizational Team.
 She cultivated years of volunteer partnerships with Nevada Cooperative Extension and the Las Vegas Library District offering a variety of original educational and wellness based programming for children, teens, families and adults.
 She is eager to explore such opportunities in the DC community!